Difference Between Insurance Agent and Broker

 What is an Insurance Agent?

+Like brokers, an agent also sells insurance.
+They are, however, typically associated with one company, therefore selling only the policies of their employer.
+To be able to sell insurance on behalf of an insurer, the agent must be in legal contract with that insurer.
+This is called appointment.
 The appointment document specifies the types of insurances an agent is authorized to sell and their powers to negotiate with the client on the insurer’s behalf.
 This is called binding power.
 It may be possible that an agent has binding powers for some policies of the company and not for others.
 The agents can still educate the clients on the insurance they don’t have binding powers for, but can only sell it with the permission of the insurer.

 Insurance Broker vs. Agents